brianjhuang/CryptoWho/README.md

 Our codebase uses the YouTube Data API to download video metadata, comments, and for many other purposes like searching YouTube and grabbing recommendations.
 We use the OpenAI API to provide snippets and retrieve classification labels for our downloaded videos.

-It is important that you create an API key for the YouTube Data API and set it in the configuration files of our codebase.
 You can enable the YouTube Data API for your Google account and obtain an API key following the steps <a href="https://developers.google.com/youtube/v3/getting-started">here</a>.

+The key can be found after you set up your cloud console.

-You can fetch your OpenAI API key from <a href="https://openai.com/blog/openai-api/">here</a>.:
+You can fetch your OpenAI API key from <a href="https://platform.openai.com/here</a>.

+The key can be found in your profile under ***View API Keys***.

 Once you have both API keys, please set the ```YOUTUBE_DATA_API_KEY``` and ```OPENAI_API_KEY``` variable in your environment: